 - Application: Look up and filter by a specific application.

-You can view the list page in Default or Custom table view.
-From the Custom table view, you can customize the columns or restore the default view.
-To access the Customize Columns window, click the gear in the upper right corner of the table while in Custom table view.
+You can view the list page in compact table view (default) or detail table view.
+From the detail table view, you can customize the columns or restore the default view.
+To access the Customize Columns window, click the gear in the upper right corner of the table.

 Policies are defined using a set of variables.
 These variables define the criteria for detecting policy violations.